Sudd

-For many years the swamp, and especially its thicket of vegetation, proved an impenetrable barrier to navigation along the Nile.
+For many centuries the swamp, and especially its thicket of vegetation, proved an impenetrable barrier to navigation along the Nile.
 The ancient Egyptians failed to penetrate the Sudd and reach the areas south of it.
 In AD 61, a party of Roman soldiers sent by the Emperor Nero proceeded up the White Nile but were not able to get beyond the Sudd, which marked the limit of Roman penetration into equatorial Africa.
 For the same reasons in later times, the search for the source of the Nile was particularly difficult; it eventually involved overland expeditions from the central African coast, so as to avoid having to travel through the Sudd.

 In 2019, a study suggested that increased water flows into the Sudd may be partly causing up to a third of the whole West African rise in atmospheric methane levels over the previous decade.

 Location

 The Sudd stretches from Mongalla to just outside the Sobat River confluence with the White Nile just upstream of Malakal as well as westwards along the Bahr el Ghazal.
-The shallow and flat inland delta lies between 5.5 and 9.5 degrees latitude North and covers an area of 500 km south to north and 200 km east to west between Mongalla in the south and Malakal in the north.
+The shallow and flat inland delta lies between 5.5 and 9.5 degrees latitude north and covers an area of 500 km south to north and 200 km east to west between Mongalla in the south and Malakal in the north.

 Its size is highly variable, averaging over 30000 km2.
 During the wet season it may extend to over 130000 km2 comprising 21% of the country, depending on the inflowing waters, with the discharge from Lake Victoria being the main control factor of flood levels and area inundation.
 Since the Sudd area consists of various meandering channels, lagoons, reed and papyrus fields and loses half of its inflowing water through evapotranspiration in the permanent and seasonal floodplains, the complex hydrology has many primary and secondary effects.
-A major feature of the area, even if not completed and not functional, is the Jonglei Canal, planned to bypass waters from the Sudd to avoid evaporation losses and increase the amount of water discharged at the outlet of the Sudd.
+A major feature of the area is the incomplete Jonglei Canal, which was planned to bypass waters from the Sudd to avoid evaporation losses and increase the amount of water discharged at the outlet of the Sudd.